Textualize/textual/docs/introduction.md

 Welcome to the Textual Introduction!

-This is a very gentle introduction to creating Textual applications.
-By the end of this document you should have an understanding of the basic concepts involved in using the Textual framework.
+By the end of this page you should have a good idea of the steps involved in creating an application with Textual.

 ## Pre-requisites